Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 Lunch: You can’t beat a classic tomato soup, and Heinz’s Cream of Tomato Reduced Salt comes in at a light 115 calories.
 Calories so far = 280.

-Dinner: This delicious mushroom ragu with courgetti is a great choice at 103 calories, you would even treat yourself to a small glass of wine (120mls) for 80 calories.
+Dinner: Our delicious, filling masala omelette is a great choice at 118 calories, you would even have enough calories to treat yourself to a small glass of wine (120mls) for 80 calories.

 Recipes for 5.2 meal plan – Day 22